 School projects presented to Mom at 8 p.m after supper, never go down well!
 Usually, because Mom does not have everything she needs to meet the need.
 Equally doing life without the things you need does not go down well either.
 Consider the frustration of going camping without everything you need, baking a cake without all the ingredients, starting a building project without all you need.
 That frustration is familiar to anyone trying to do anything without all they need.

-Not so the Christian walk.
-2 Peter 1:3 is one of my favourite verses and one I repeat to myself often when I do not have everything I need:
+Not so in the Christian walk.
+2 Peter 1:3 is one of my favorite verses and one I repeat to myself often when I do not have everything I need:

 Through the Holy Spirit, Jesus Christ has given us everything we need for life!

 Just stop and meditate on that thought for a while.
 Everything you would need for this life, everything you would need to persevere.
 To me this translates into courage, energy, keep-at-it-ness.
 It includes provision, protection, wisdom and power, it includes everything I would need.

 With the help of the Holy Spirit is how you and I persevere.

 Jesus made it clear that He was not going to leave us alone after He left, but would send the Holy Spirit to help us.

 And I will ask the Father, and he will give you another advocate (other translations say ‘Helper’) to help you and be with you forever… But you know him, for he lives with you and will be in you.
 I will not leave you as orphans; I will come to you.
 (John 14:16-18)

 It was Jesus intention that we rely on and live with the Holy Spirit.
 In Galatians, we see that Paul believed that the Spirit supplied everything we need and that life was to be lived with the help (enabling power) of the Holy Spirit.

 Gal 3:3 Are you so foolish?
 After beginning by means of the Spirit, are you now trying to finish by means of the flesh?